[Exclusive] EU report on Turkey includes possible tourism sanctions

 European tourists, especially from Germany and Bulgaria, pay the bulk of the €29 billion in foreign currency that tourists bring to Turkey in a normal year.

-And the EU report underlined the importance of European money amid Turkey's huge debt pile.
+And the EU report underlined the importance of foreign money amid Turkey's huge debt pile.

 "Some 41 percent of all Turkish export in goods go to the EU ... [and] the EU is also by far the biggest source of foreign direct investment in Turkey, with a stock of €58.5 billion in 2018," the report said.

-But EU states would never invoke economic sanctions on Turkey, making the report a hollow threat, the EU source said.
+But EU states would never trigger economic sanctions on Turkey, making the report a hollow threat, the EU source said.

 And Borrell might have underestimated the sweetness of Putin's counter-offer, the source added.

-"Putin is giving Erdoğan regional deals in Syria, Libya, Nagorno-Karabakh and helping him keep the Kurds under his boot.
+"Putin is giving Erdoğan regional deals in Syria, Libya, and Nagorno-Karabakh, and helping him keep the Kurds under his boot.
 He's also giving him an energy hub, a nuclear power plant, S-400s, and international recognition," the source said.

 The "energy hub" referred to a Russia-Turkey gas pipeline to the EU, called TurkStream, which started up in January.

-The S-400s are a Russian air-defence system that can shoot down Nato planes.
+The 'S-400s' are a Russian air-defence system that can shoot down Nato planes.

-"It's really quite a lot and the number of phone calls and meetings [between Russia and Turkey] is huge," the EU source said.
+"It's adds up to quite a lot," the EU source said.